StevenThuriot/express-rate-limiter/README.md

 var limiter = new Limiter({ db : new MemoryStore() });
 ```

+The memory store is a lightweight in memory cache.
+This can be replaced by any other database implementing [store.js](/store.js), for example the [MemoryStore](/memoryStore.js).

 Afterwards, use the limiter to create an express middleware for the express methods you want to rate limit.

 ```javascript